Skip to content

 Limitations & Future Work

-2. Optimal selection of \(\alpha\) is context-dependent; only empirical recommendations (\(\{1.75, 2.0\}\)) are currently provided.
+2. Optimal \(\alpha\) selection is context-dependent; current recommendations \(\{1.75, 2.0\}\) are empirical.

 Rating